Which company has the cheapest car insurance in Wisconsin for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Wisconsin?
+Who is considered a high-risk driver in Wisconsin?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Wisconsin with a DUI
+What company offers the cheapest car insurance in Wisconsin after a DUI?

-Although many insurance companies provide coverage after a DUI, Travelers offers the most affordable rate at $1,723 a year.
+While many insurers offer coverage after a DUI, Travelers has the lowest rate at $1,723 a year.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI